 Server setup and maintenance.

 The process involves directing your domain name to your server’s unique IP address.
-Setting up your website files and database, and other configurations.
+Setting up your website files database, and other configurations.

-So how do you get your files from your own computer up to your server?
-It is accomplished by using protocols, which is basically a method of transporting files and other data to and from a server.
+So how do you get your files from your computer up to your server?
+It is accomplished by using protocols, which is a method of transporting files and other data to and from a server.